xcube-dev/xcube-viewer/docs/features.md

 		<tr>
 			<td><b>Functionality</b></td>
 			<td>
+				Open the export settings by using
+				<a href="#open-export-data-menu" rel="noopener noreferrer"
+					>this button</a
+				>
-				Open the export settings and select options for export:
+				in the header of the Viewer and select options for export:
 				<ul>
 					<li>
 						<strong>Include time series data</strong> (file format: